JoeyStanley/real/cv.md

 ### Invited Presentations

 "100 years of speech in Georgia."
 Invited presentation as a part of the Workshop on Language, Technology, and Society series.
 Georgia Institute of Technology, Atlanta, GA.
 March 26, 2020.
 (With Margaret E. L. Renwick.)
+(Canceled due to COVID-19)

 "Modeling non-linear changes in time using generalized additive models."
 Guest lecturer in LING 4886/6886: Text and Corpus Analysis.
 University of Georgia, Athens, GA.
 November 12, 2019.